Skip to Main Content

 • Clinician

 Mukadder Ozcan is an Assistant Professor of Anesthesiology at Yale University Department of Anesthesiology.
 She graduated from Dicle University Medical School in Diyarbakir, Turkey.
-Upon completing his anesthesiology residency at the Istanbul University Cerrahpasa School of Medicine, Dr. Mukadder Ozcan joined a cardiac anesthesia group at the American Hospital in Istanbul, where she worked for 5 years.
-Upon moving to USA, Dr. Ozcan joined the residency program at The University of Oklahoma Department of Anesthesiology, where she also continued as a faculty member upon completion.
-She was appointed as Assistant Professor at The University of Oklahoma after obtaining Board Certification by the American Board of Anesthesiologists in 2017.
+Upon completing her anesthesiology residency at the Istanbul University Cerrahpasa School of Medicine, Dr. Mukadder Ozcan joined a cardiac anesthesia group at the American Hospital in Istanbul, where she worked for 5 years.
+Upon moving to USA, Dr. Ozcan joined the residency program at the University of Oklahoma Department of Anesthesiology, where she also continued as a faculty member upon completion.
+She was appointed as Assistant Professor at the University of Oklahoma after obtaining Board Certification by the American Board of Anesthesiologists in 2017.
 Dr. Mukadder Ozcan joined Yale Department of Anesthesiology in 2020 as Assistant Professor, where she continues to practice as a member of the Division of Adult Multispecialty Anesthesia.
 Her clinical focus is anesthesia for surgical oncology, where she provides perioperative care for gynecological, urologic, and general surgical patients.
 In addition to her clinical work, Dr. Ozcan remains committed to residency education and mentorship.
 Dr. Ozcan is also striving to be an advocate for her colleagues, being elected to represent her Department at the Faculty Advisory Council as well as serving as a member at the Faculty Engagement Committee within the Department of Anesthesiology.

 • Biomedical & Data Informatics